New Zealand Institute of Architects: History

-Past presidents include Judith Taylor (2022–2024) and Judi Keith-Brown (2020–2022).
+Past presidents include Pip Cheshire (2014-2016), Judith Taylor (2022–2024) and Judi Keith-Brown (2020–2022).

 New Zealand Architecture Awards

-The institute also functions to celebrate outstanding architecture, in part by presenting annual awards for excellence in architecture.
-The awards programme consists of Local Awards, run by each of the institute's eight branches, and New Zealand Awards, a national level distinction.
+The NZIA grants annual architectural awards for various categories of architecture.

-The Institute’s ‘named awards’ are conferred in categories of public, commercial, educational and residential architecture, and are named for the influential New Zealand architects Sir Ian Athfield, Sir Miles Warren, John Scott and Ted McCoy, each of whom has made a powerful contribution to the practice of architecture in New Zealand.
+The Institute's 'named awards' are conferred in categories of public, commercial, educational and residential architecture.
+These are named for the influential New Zealand architects Sir Ian Athfield, Sir Miles Warren, John Scott and Ted McCoy, and were first awarded in 2015/16.

 In 2022, the Institute introduced the John Sutherland Practice Award to honour individuals, groups, or collectives for their influence and impact on architecture.
 The award recognises wider architectural endeavours such as professional practice, advocacy, research, and building science.
 The award is named after Distinguished Fellow John Sutherland, in recognition of his influence on the architectural profession.

+The president of the NZIA can also elect to give a certain number of President's Awards each year to those who have made a significant contribution to architecture: these can be awarded to non-architects as well as architects.

 Since 2015, the Warren Trust Awards for Architectural Writing have been awarded by the Institute for inventive and meaningful architectural writing.
 The awards are categorised by age: Tamariki (0-13 years), Rangatahi (14-18 years), and Open (18+ years).
 The awards are a joint venture with The Warren Trust, a charitable organisation in honour of Sir Miles Warren.

-The institute is not responsible for the registration of architects, which is within the purview of the New Zealand Registered Architects Board (NZRAB).
+The awards have multiple categories: commercial architecture, education, enduring architecture, heritage, hospitality, housing, housing – alterations and additions, housing – multi unit, planning & urban design, public architecture, small project, architecture.

+In 2023, the F. Gordon Wilson Fellowship was established by the Institute to facilitate research of housing issues and creative solutions to affordable housing.
+The fellowship is awarded annually and is named after F. Gordon Wilson in recognition of his role in shaping state housing in New Zealand.
+The 2026 fellowship was awarded to Spacecraft Architects.

 Gold Medal

-The most prestigious honour in New Zealand architecture is the Gold Medal, which is conferred to an individual or group for their outstanding contribution to the practice of architecture, demonstrated through the production of a consistently high-quality body of work over a period of time.
+The most prestigious honour in New Zealand architecture is the Gold Medal, which is conferred on an individual or group for their outstanding contribution to the practice of architecture, demonstrated through the production of a consistently high-quality body of work over a period of time.

 Distinguished Fellows

-The Institute honours up to 10 living Distinguished Fellows, who are recognised as being an exceptional influence on or contributor to architecture in New Zealand”.
-As of 2024, the distinguished fellows are Brian Aitken, Nick Bevin, Richard Harris, Maurice Mahoney, Anne Salmond, Graeme Scott, Julie Stout, John Sutherland, and Christina van Bohemen.
+The Institute honours up to 10 living Distinguished Fellows, who are recognised as being an exceptional influence on or contributor to architecture in New Zealand.
+As of 2025, the distinguished fellows are Nick Bevin, Barry Dacombe, Richard Harris, Lindley Naismith, Maurice Mahoney, Anne Salmond, Graeme Scott, Julie Stout, John Sutherland, and Christina van Bohemen.

 Fellows (FNZIA)

-The New Zealand Institute of Architects recognises and honours architects, academics or retired architects who have "achieved a high standing in the profession" or "given meritorious service to the profession or institute."
+The New Zealand Institute of Architects recognises and honours architects, academics or retired architects who have "achieved a high standing in the profession" or "given meritorious service to the profession or institute".

-Nancy Northcroft is the first known women to have received this honour in 1966.
-Other women who have received fellow honours are Lillian Chrystall, Claire Chambers and Ellen Brinkman.
+Nancy Northcroft is the first known woman to have received this honour, in 1966.
+Other women who have received fellows honours include Lillian Chrystall, Claire Chambers and Ellen Brinkman.